sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Orientation.md

 * Adding an unnecessary "super-global" event listener opens the possibility of creating a memory leak.
 See the [Managing Memory and Finding Leaks](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks/) guide for further information.

-* And, why use a kludge when you could follow the proper technique to limit the orientation via settings in the configuration files?
+* And, why use a kludge when you could follow the proper technique to limit the orientation via settings in the configuration files?{{% /alert %}}

 ### Splash screen support for various orientations